These are indeed uncertain times. COVID has upended all our carefully laid plans and we’ve all had to pivot in the past year.

 The second set of What Ifs are around the economic impact of events and decisions, and how that will affect your clients and your business.

 In the first week of the pandemic, 3.3 million Americans claimed new unemployment filings.
 That was a massive spike in new unemployment claims.
 The previous week, there were only 282,000 new unemployment claims.
-Almost a year later, and we’re still at 847,000 new claims each week.
+A year later, we were still at 847,000 new claims each week.

 Many non-essential physical businesses are closed or on reduced capacity, from restaurants and retail, to manufacturing, schools, and many more industries.

-How long will this unemployment and financial situation last and how deep will it be?
-Of course, we don’t know.
+How long would this unemployment and financial situation last and how deep would it be?
+Of course, we didn’t know.
 Many people who initially were out of work have now gone back to work.

 Let’s do some What If scenarios around that, as our example for an Economic scenario.
 Then you can see how these economic questions affect your business.